-- key (string) subsection identifier - ret (user defined) default return value, if nothing is found static get class prefix()
+- key (string) subsection identifier - ret (user defined) default return value, if nothing is found classmethod get\default\settings(g, params)

-Return the prefix, that is used as a prefix for the serial numbers. :return: TOTP return the token type shortname classmethod get\default\settings(g, params)
+Return the prefix, that is used as a prefix for the serial numbers. :return: TOTP

 Returns 'totp'

 This method returns a dictionary with default settings for token enrollment.
 These default settings are defined in SCOPE.USER or SCOPE.ADMIN and are totp\hashlib, totp\timestep and totp\otplen.
 If these are set, the user or admin will only be able to enroll tokens with these values.